STEP 1: PREP CLOTHES

 Pick a specific dry time or a sensor setting that automatically stops the cycle when the load is done, like Advanced Moisture Sensing by Maytag.

-Now that you know the basics, finish the job by finding a clean, flat surface for folding.
+Now that you know the answer to “how do you do laundry”, finish the job by finding a clean, flat surface for folding.
 Creating a designated space for folding helps clothes stay clean by keeping them off the floor or the tops of your washer and dryer.
+Folding clothes correctly is an easy skill to learn that pays off big.
+Learn some shirt and pant folding techniques with this folding guide.